DeltaK17/Llama_Local_Assistant/README.md

 #### Overview

-The "Local LLaMA Voice Assistant" project combines local language models, speech recognition, and text-to-speech conversion to create an interactive voice-driven AI assistant.
+The "Local Mistral Voice Assistant" project combines local language models, speech recognition, and text-to-speech conversion to create an interactive voice-driven AI assistant.
 This documentation provides detailed information on setup, usage, and functionality.

 #### Setup